GoogleCloudPlatform/community/tutorials/getting-started-on-gcp-with-terraform/index.md

 ```Shell
 python app.py
 ```
 Flask serves traffic on `localhost:5000` by default.
-Run curl in a separate ssh instance to confirm that your greeting is being returned, however to hit this from your local computer you must expose port 500.
+Run curl in a separate ssh instance to confirm that your greeting is being returned, however to hit this from your local computer you must expose port 5000.

 ### Open port 5000 on the instance
-GCP allows for opening ports to traffic via firewall policies, which can also be managed in your Terraform config.
+Google Cloud Platform allows for opening ports to traffic via firewall policies, which can also be managed in your Terraform config.
 Add the following to the config and proceed to run plan/apply to create the firewall rule.
 ```HCL
 resource "google_compute_firewall" "default" {
  name    = "flask-app-firewall"